sagemath/trac_to_gh/Issue 3911.md

 # Issue 3911: come up with a good framework for citing stuff in docstrings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3911

 Original creator: malb